colaprograms/2019-hackathon-ocr-wymbah/README.md

 The repo comes with a couple of trained models already, as you can see in the second notebook `beamtst.ipynb`.

-NOTE: This is not the code that we submitted in the hackathon.
-That is here: (https://bitbucket.org/gro-tekcubtib/mila-ctc-ocr/src/master/)
+**NOTE**: This is not the code that we submitted in the hackathon.
 This is the codebase that I was building, which took an extra day to debug.

+The hackathon code is here: https://bitbucket.org/gro-tekcubtib/mila-ctc-ocr/src/master/